Search This Blog

 Therefore, while every PMO needs to be formed based on business needs and not all metrics may be equally extended to all PMOs, I believe and challenge all business driven PMOs to think and act like Profit Centers instead of cost centers while measuring value generation.
 This value generation underscores project managers to become skilled at proactively managing the projects by becoming subject matter experts in the domain skills relevant to the project, master organizational skills to mitigate risks, learn negotiation skills to control the project scope but allowing changes, and understand empowerment skills in energizing and motivating the team.

 As an example, let us take the “Time to market.”
 Let us say, if two similar projects that focus on developing a website are developed by two different project managers.
-Now, if on a consistent basis one project manager can deliver projects of similar complexity in 6 weeks while the other project manger takes 8 weeks to deliver, then, the skilled project manager has shown the organization that the costs savings for 2 weeks on a consistent basis from the agreed project baseline duration of 8 weeks.
+Now, if on a consistent basis one project manager can deliver projects of similar complexity in 6 weeks while the other project manager takes 8 weeks to deliver, then, the skilled project manager has shown the organization that the cost savings for 2 weeks on a consistent basis from the agreed project baseline duration of 8 weeks.
 If PMOs operate as profit centers, then, the PMO can look for increasing the skills of the PM in project management areas to think and be agile.

 No comments: